wounded-pixels/dsp-playground/README.md

 ## TODAY
-* more on  why bother about interpreting natural data as the sum of sines -  heart rate,  seismic activity
+* zoom timescale
 * clear all for plot / freq control
+* normalize volume

 ## Now
 * fix spinners on sum of 2 - make them svg controls and size better
+* Sound effects with sines - closely spaced frequencies

+## Next up
-* analytics
+* analytics?
 * feedback from educator
 * feedback from visual peer
 * feedback from dsp sme